korayyenal/credit-risk-analysis-r/credit_risk_analysis.md

 ![](credit_risk_analysis_files/figure-gfm/unnamed-chunk-36-1.png)<!-- -->

-Variable importance graph shows that the three most important variables
+Variable importance graph shows that some of the most important variables are:
-are:

-1. Total used amount of revolving credit (MNT_UTIL_REN),
+- Total used amount of revolving credit (MNT_UTIL_REN),
-2. Requested loan amount over the value of the goods (PRT_VAL), and
+- Requested loan amount over the value of the goods (PRT_VAL),
-3. Value of financial liabilities (MNT_PASS).
+- Value of financial liabilities (MNT_PASS), etc.

-The results make sense; clients with high financial liabilities or credit utilization tend to have a higher risk of default, while the ratio of requested loan amount to value of the goods tend to give a good indication as to whether the client can payback their debt by their savings or assets.
+The results make sense; clients with high financial liabilities or credit utilization tend to have a higher risk of default, while the ratio of requested loan amount to value of the assets/goods tend to give a good indication as to whether the client can payback their debt by their savings or assets.

 #### Blackboost